GangSuUGA/Network-Sensor-Location-Problem/Background: Traffic 4-step model.md

  - **Step 3: Mode Choice. - What travel mode is used for each trip?**
 Mode Choice predicts the choices that individuals or groups make in selecting their transportation modes, which depends on the travel time/cost, accessibility to the public transit options and also social preferences.

- - **Step 4: Traffic Assignment. – What is the route of each trip?**
+ - **Step 4: Traffic Assignment. – What is the route/link of each trip?**
 In the traffic assignment the OD-matrix for each mode is assigned onto the traffic network according to "User Equilibrium" (opposed to System Equilibrium), since each user chooses the route self-interest.